logosteach/python-with-a-worldview/example_001.md

 •  return is how the function sends an answer back
 •  You can store the result in a variable or use it directly

-© LogoTeach 2026 — All Rights Reserved
+© LogosTeach 2026 — All Rights Reserved